aryanexe07/Simple-Calculator/README.md

-# MakeShift-Calculator
+# Simple-Calculator
-a makeshift calculator that i made to pass my time
+a simple calculator that i made to pass my time
 Say less 😌

 ---